DeAndre Yedlin

-DeAndre Roselle Yedlin (born July 9, 1993) is an American professional soccer player who plays for Major League Soccer club Inter Miami and the United States national team.
-Primarily a right-back, he has also featured as a right wing-back and wide midfielder.
+DeAndre Roselle Yedlin (born July 9, 1993) is an American professional soccer player who plays as a defender for Major League Soccer club Real Salt Lake.
+Primarily a right-back, Yedlin has also featured as a right wing-back and wide midfielder.

 Youth, college, and amateur

 Yedlin was born and raised in Seattle, Washington.
 Yedlin began playing soccer at age four and learned while watching his uncle from the sideline.
 Yedlin was a product of O'Dea High School in Seattle, and was part of Washington Youth Soccer's State Olympic Development Program (ODP) from 2006 to 2009.
 He also played youth soccer for Emerald City FC and Northwest Nationals before going to U.S. Soccer Development Academy club Crossfire Premier.
 Yedlin stayed in the DA but moved to the Seattle Sounders FC youth academy for the 2010–11 season.
 Seattle Sounders youth director Darren Sawatzky first saw him play at age 11 and later said that Yedlin was "an offensive player at the time, he was tricky, he had explosiveness and could run for days."
 Seattle Sounders FC sporting director Chris Henderson said of Yedlin: "DeAndre has great quickness and speed.
 He reads the game well, keeps possession, but he's able to attack the flank and get crosses in."

 On February 8, 2011, Yedlin signed a letter of intent to play college soccer at the University of Akron under coach Caleb Porter.
 In his first year, Yedlin started in 20 of his 23 games for the Zips, playing alongside future professionals Wil Trapp, Darren Mattocks, Aodhan Quinn, and Scott Caldwell.
 He scored his first collegiate goal on September 28, 2011, in a 3–1 victory over Ohio State.
 He finished the year with six assists and made the College Soccer News Freshman All-American team.
 In his second year, Yedlin made 22 appearances and finished the year with six assists as well.

 During the collegiate offseason, Yedlin played for Seattle Sounders FC U-23 in the Premier Development League, and was named to the 2012 All-PDL First XI for his play.